BackHome

 BackHome was a magazine that was created in 1990 as a competitor to Mother Earth News after the latter was taken over by a major publisher (and then, ultimately, Ogden Publications).
 Richard Freudenberger is the co-founder of BackHome.
 Following the earlier, simpler, style of Mother Earth News, it became a strong competitor in the homesteading and simple living tutorial and instructional print market.
-The headquarters was in Flat Rock, North Carolina.
+The headquarters was in East Flat Rock, North Carolina.
 It was formerly based in Hendersonville, North Carolina.

 The magazine was subtitled "Your Hands-On Guide To Sustainable Living".

 According to its website, BackHome ceased print publication in 2014.